They wanted a Bollywood ending, not an arranged marriage. Their escape came at a cost

 Love, she said, "is a river of fire you have to drown in to cross."

 Eight years after they met, and five years after I met them, they've given me permission to finally tell the full story of their daring journey to be together.
-They hope it will help them heal and help their relatives someday accept their marriage and leave a record for the next generation — their twin baby girls.
+They hope it will help them heal, help their relatives someday accept their marriage, and leave a record for the next generation — their twin baby girls.

 A meet-cute at work, in modern India